MathiasGilson/Tailwind-Styled-Component/README.md

 yarn add -D tailwind-styled-components
 ```

-*This extension requires TailwindCSS to be installed and configured on your project too.
+*⚠️ This extension requires TailwindCSS to be installed and configured on your project too.
 [Install TailwindCSS](https://tailwindcss.com/docs/installation)*

 #### [Optional] Configure IntelliSense autocomplete on VSCode